 BOARD OF DIRECTORS

 Metallica has also garnered numerous awards and accolades, including nine Grammy Awards, two American Music Awards, multiple MTV Video Music Awards, and was inducted into the Rock and Roll Hall of Fame and Museum in 2009.
 Metallica's latest album, Hardwired...to Self-Destruct, was released on November 18, 2016 on Metallica's own Blackened Recordings record label and debuted at No. 1 around the world, selling over 800,000 copies worldwide in its first week.
-The band recently wrapped up their 2018 European WorldWired Arena Tour and will embark upon their 2018-2019 North American WorldWired Arena Tour in September.
+The band recently wrapped up their 2018/2019 North American WorldWired Arena Tour and will be on the road for their WorldWired European Stadium Tour throughout the summer of 2019.

 DR. EDWARD (ED) H. FRANK